Call on: +260 211 256 766

 Council Position

-Luwingu Council Chairperson
+Mporokoso Council Chairperson

 Email

-LGAZ Postion
+LGAZ Position

 Vice President-Muchinga Province